-Listen to the voice of the Lord, like a loving Father who calls out to a lost and wayward son, He beckons him to come.
-A cloud conceals and brings rain, this rain washes, purifies, and brings a much needed fulfillment from the dryness and hopelessness of sin.
-The mist is cooling and gentle, it reminds us of God’s Spirit that alights within the soul of those who take refuge in Him.
-The refreshing presence of God restores the soul of the one who is lost.
+Listen to the voice of the Lord, like a loving Father who calls out to a lost and wayward son, He beckons him to come home.
+Like a cloud that covers and brings rain, the rain of God’s Spirit washes, purifies, and restores from the dryness and hopelessness of sin.
+The mist cools and gently reminds us of God’s Spirit that alights within the soul of those who take refuge in Him.
+The refreshing presence of God restores the soul of the one who was lost.

 Psalm 73:28 “But it is good for me to draw near to God; I have put my trust in the Lord GOD, That I may declare all Your works.”

-We may take our eyes off the Lord and soon realize the misery that proceeds it.
-It’s easy to do, we have so many ways that we can go astray.
-The enemy continually tries to distract us through people, pressures in life, or the fear which directs our focus onto our circumstances and off of Him who relieves all fear.
+We may take our eyes off the Lord and soon realize the misery that proceeds it, it’s easy to do.
+We have so many ways that we can go astray.
+The enemy tries to distract us through wayward people, pressures of life, or through fear which directs our focus toward our own circumstances and off Him who relieves all fear.

-- Falling is a word that signifies stumbling, tottering, or staggering.
-It is reflective of being unstable in your ways.
-The path of sin is unstable and the foundation is corrupt….of course your going to be unsteady if you venture into this pathway.
+*Falling signifies stumbling, tottering, or staggering, it means a person is unstable in their ways.
+The path of sin is unstable and the foundation is corrupt….it shouldn’t be a surprise that by traveling this path it will be unsteady.

-Though it may seem you have completely failed, the encouragement is that the Lord is there to restore.
+Though it may seem you have failed, the encouragement is how the Lord is there to restore.

-- When we recognize the error and repent, He picks you up, rinses your feet and leads you back on the path of Life.
-This is the true measure of God’s grace in us now.
+*When we recognize our error and repent, He picks us up, rinses our feet and leads us back upon the path of Life.
+The measure of God’s grace is often experienced in calamity.

-- The Lord is in the process of restoration.
-He doesn’t just sit as judge ready to bring trouble upon your head, He is loving and desires to restore, to lead you back to where He originally intended.
+*The Lord is in the process of restoration.
+He doesn’t just sit as a bad judge ready to bring trouble upon your head, He is loving and desires to restore, to lead you back to where He originally called you to be.

 Isaiah 58:11 “The LORD will always guide you; He will satisfy you in a sun-scorched land and strengthen your frame.
 You will be like a well-watered garden, like a spring whose waters never fail. “

 I love reading scriptures like this, they always make me feel encouraged and hopeful.
-It is so easy to pull a scripture like this from the Word of God and just rest in it….but…we aren’t receiving the entire story.
-Read a few verses previous to this blessed hope and you see an expectation:
+It is so easy to pull a scripture like this from the Word of God and just rest in it….but we still aren’t hearing the entire story.
+Read on and hear the blessed hope of a great expectation: